TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-3-vite-6-react-19.md

 # Conclusion

 That all went better than I dared to hope.
 I'm *almost* completely up to date now.
-Unfortunately, TypeScript 5.8 was released and Storybook doesn't support it yet.
+Unfortunately, TypeScript 5.8 was recently released and Storybook doesn't support it yet.

 Oh, well.
 There's always next time.